JunShern/Course_Project_GCD/CodeBook.md

 2. In row 19, we use the feature names found in "UCI HAR Dataset/features.txt" to rename the column variables for our data frame.
 (Lines 18-19)

-3. As mentioned above in "About the data", we are only interested in keeping the mean and standard deviation readings, so we use the grep() function to help us pick out the columns with "mean" or "std" in the data, and subset only these columns into our data frame.
+3. As mentioned above in "Variables", we are only interested in keeping the mean and standard deviation readings, so we use the grep() function to help us pick out the columns with "mean" or "std" in the data, and subset only these columns into our data frame.
 	* The majority of the variables use mean and std as a separate parameter at the end of their names, but there are a few variables: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, and tBodyGyroJerkMean which are named a little differently.
 These variables should not be left out because they offer other interesting measurements which are not covered in the variables.
 Thus, special care is taken to pass the "ignore.case=TRUE" parameters to the grep() functions so that these variables with an uppercase "Mean" are not ignored when matching for the pattern "mean".
 (Lines 21-24)